-- 1. This report seeks council agreement to 'We are Norwich' the draft corporate plan 2024/29 and its full adoption as the vision, priorities and outcomes to be achieved for and by Norwich City Council over the next five years.
-The plan "We are Norwich" is attached at appendix 1; a working draft of priorities which will inform the business planning process is shown at appendix 2; data and evidence about Norwich which supports the plan's context is at appendix 3; an Equality Impact Assessment (EQIA) is at appendix 4; an Engagement Report summarising the consultation process and the feedback received is at appendix 5; and the independent consultant's summary of findings from our engagement with residents and stakeholders is at appendix 6. - 2.
-The plan was considered by your scrutiny committee on Thursday 29 February and at cabinet on 6 March.
-As the deadline for submission of papers for cabinet and for today's council meeting occurred prior to the scrutiny meeting and cabinet meeting respectively, it has not been possible to include recommendations from either in today's papers.
-Rather, recommendations will be tabled at your meeting today. - 3.
+- 1. This report seeks cabinet agreement of 'We are Norwich' the draft corporate plan 2024/29 and recommend the plan to council for approval and full adoption (to be heard on Tuesday 12 March 2024).
+The plan "We are Norwich" is attached at appendix 1; a working draft of priorities which will inform the business planning process are shown at appendix 2; data and evidence about Norwich which supports the plan's context is at appendix 3; an Equality Impact Assessment (EQIA) is at appendix 4; an Engagement Report summarising the consultation process and the feedback received is at appendix 5; and the independent consultant's summary of findings from our engagement with residents and stakeholders is at appendix 6. - 2.
+The plan was considered by your scrutiny committee on Thursday 29 February.
+As this meeting occurred after the deadline for submission of this report for publication, the recommendations of your scrutiny committee are not included here and will be tabled at your meeting today. - 3.
 To assist with the development of the plan and to bring independence to the consultation process, we worked with strategy experts Inner Circle Consulting (ICC) and public engagement specialists Collaborate CIC to carry out the considerable independent public and stakeholder consultation that underpins the plan. - 4.
 A number of key objectives have guided the development of the plan.
 These include the ambition to create a plan that: - Responds to the ambitions and feedback of the people of Norwich. - Is accessible to the people of Norwich. - Provides a clear vision and priorities understood by residents, partners and our workforce. - Enables the council to adapt to changing circumstances, while remaining focused on the outcomes it needs to achieve. - 5.
-Supporting the above, a programme of consultation took place across Norwich during November and December 2023 (this is detailed in items 20 to 43).
-Over 900 individuals and organisations were engaged as part of the process, including Norwich residents and tenants' groups, councillors and officers, voluntary sector and community organisations, and local businesses and business networks. - 6.
+Supporting the above, an intensive programme of consultation took place across Norwich during November and December 2023 (this is detailed in items 20-43).
+Over 900 individuals and organisations were engaged as part of this process, including Norwich residents and tenants' groups, councillors and officers, voluntary sector and community organisations, and local businesses and business networks. - 6.
 A specific focus of the consultation was to hear from those priority groups identified in the council's new Equality, Diversity and Inclusion Strategy, for example, by focusing street engagement interviews in the Mile Cross and Earlham areas and holding roundtable sessions and one-to-one interviews with voluntary and community organisations representing relevant groups. - 7.
-The draft corporate plan's contents are wholly developed from the priorities and challenges raised during the engagement process.
+The draft corporate plan's contents are wholly developed from the priorities and challenges raised during the engagement process. - 8.
+The extent of this consultation and its predominance in informing the plan's content was purposeful and driven by an ambition for the people of Norwich to engage with the plan and shape the future; to inspire collegiate and

-- 8. The extent of this consultation and its predominance in informing the plan's content was purposeful, driven by an ambition for the people of Norwich to engage with the plan and shape the future; to inspire collegiate and collaborative working as the plan is realised (with stakeholders and local communities); and to deliver a plan that the council's workforce understands and through which they feel empowered and enabled. - 9.
+- collaborative working as the plan is realised (with stakeholders and local communities); and to deliver a plan that the council's workforce understands and through which they feel empowered and enabled. - 9.
 As such, the plan focusses on the outcomes the council and Norwich communities want to achieve.
 Outputs which describe how the council will achieve those outcomes will be considered under the business planning process and be informed by the working draft of priorities shown at appendix 2.
 Business planning components of the plan will sit in a separate document.
-The process is outlined in items 15-19. - 10.
+The process is outlined in items 15 to 19. - 10.
 This approach has enabled a plan that can be better understood by those we work with and for, as well as those who work for us.